pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 change is a smaller part of a bigger feature that won't be released to end users for a while yet, you can push it to production during development behind a feature flag with the confidence end users won't be affected.
-When in the early stages of development, the focus of the Deployment Pipeline is to ensure we don't break existing functionality in production.
-As development continues, we gradually add more and more functionality and tests until we reach the point where we are nearing release.
-This is when the tests for our new functionality become just as important as the tests for the existing functionality.
+When in the early stages of development, the focus of the Deployment Pipeline is to ensure your change doesn't break existing functionality in production.
+There isn't realy much value in testing the new code, certainly not on day one when there is barely anything to test.
+As development continues, you work alongside your team to increase the test coverage as more functionality is added.
+During this time, the purpose of the Deployment Pipeline gradually shifts more and more towards providing confidence the new functionality works correctly as well as checking for regressions.

-This does not mean you shouldn't test your code at all, of course!
-It just means testing isn't a barrier for going to production because you will be going to production from the very moment you start working on a new feature.
-Testing is just as important as ever but now, you write your tests _while_ continuously going to production instead trying to get everything perfect up front.
+In other words, testing isn't a barrier for going to production because you will be going to production from the very moment you start working on a new feature.
+Testing is just as important as ever but now, you write your tests _while_ continuously going to production instead of trying to get everything perfect up front _before_ going to production.
 It's a very different approach.
 It requires a mindset shift and in some cases unlearning habits you may have held close for years!

 ### It's a huge mindset shift for developers